varszegimarcell/Omega-Atom/README.md

 The Atom app for Numworks.
 This repository is a fork of [M4xi1m3/nw-atom](https://github.com/M4xi1m3/nw-atom).
 We made it to fix compatibility issues with [Omega](https://github.com/Omega-Numworks/Omega).

+NOTE: Omega-Atom is **only** compatible with Omega.
+To download the app for Epsilon or Delta, please download it [here](https://github.com/M4xi1m3/nw-atom).

 ## Contributing

 * For **new features and bug fixes**, please contribute on the main repository [here](https://github.com/M4xi1m3/nw-atom).